 #4 – Best Medical Insurance in Malaysia for B40 and M40 – Online Critical Illness Protection

-If you have some budget left over, you’d want to get critical illness protection as well.
+You will want critical illness protection.
 This is the one that’ll give you a lump sum of money when you get really sick, so you can use it to pay for life’s expenses.
-Ideally, you want it to be at least a few years’ worth of living expenses.
+Ideally, you want at least a few years’ worth of living expenses.
 At a minimum.

-It’s not the perfect replacement, but you can get a cheap Critical Illness plan by subscribing to FWD Takaful Big 3 Critical Illness Protection Plan.
-The idea if you’re only covered for 3 critical illnesses out of the usual 36/40 critical illnesses, but those 3 make up 85% of critical illness claims.
+For the two plans above, you’re only covered for 3 or 4 critical illnesses out of the usual 36/40 critical illnesses, but those 3 or 4 make up 85-90% of critical illness claims.

 Prices depend on gender, age and smoking status.
-I’m a 33 year-old non-smoker and my quote for RM100k sum assured, including the additional (optional) coverage is just RM27.68 per month.
-CHEAP.
+As a benchmark, at time of writing, I’m a 33 year-old non-smoker and my quote for both plans is:

-The downside is, of course, I’m not covered for the other illnesses.
+The downside is, of course, you won’t be covered for the other illnesses.
 But seeing the odds.. and considering the limitation of budget.. it’s not a bad decision to make.

 Are there any other affordable insurance company in Malaysia that I missed?